beyondstorage/beyond-ctl/docs/rfcs/114-add-sync-support.md

 ### Command options

 ```
---existing         skip creating new files in target dirs
+--existing                   skip creating new files in target dirs (default: false)
---ignore-existing  skip updating files in target dirs, only copy those not exist
+--ignore-existing            skip updating files in target dirs, only copy those not exist (default: false)
---recursive        recurse into sub directories
+--recursive, -r, -R          recurse into sub directories (default: false)
---update           skip files that are newer in target dirs
+--update                     skip files that are newer in target dirs (default: false)
---remove           remove extraneous object(s) on target
+--remove                     remove extraneous object(s) on target (default: false)
 --exclude value              regular expression for files to exclude
 --include value              regular expression for files to include (not work if exclude not set)
+--multipart-threshold value  Specify multipart threshold.
+If source file size is larger than this value, byctl will use multipart method to sync file. (default: "1GiB") [$BEYOND_CTL_MULTIPART_THRESHOLD]
 ```

 ### Examples

-Service `example` given the following directory:
+The following directories and files are given under the `workdir` of the service `example`:

 ```
 test/
     |--dog.go
     |--dog.txt
     |--cat.go
     |--fruit/
             |--apple.go
 ```

 ```